NileshJarad/android-knowledge-mesh/android/src/main/kotlin/android/launch_mode.md

 Task 1: A → B → C
 Task 2: D

-Now if you press back in D → You’ll go to Home Screen, not C
+Now if you press back in D → You’ll go to last opened activity in Android stack if it's empty then it will got Home screen

 ```